-You've assembled all the necessary tools, set up your own workspace, got the best pencils and paintbrushes and you're ready to start your artistic journey.
-But before you do, it's worth knowing some fundamental painting techniques that will to help you along the way.
+You've learnt how to draw a range of subjects, assembled all the necessary tools, set up your own workspace and you're ready to start your artistic journey in paint.
+But before you do, it's worth knowing some fundamental painting techniques and styles that will to help you along the way.

-Here, artist Dave Kendall reveals seven painting techniques that will have you painting like a pro in no time.
+Having some knowledge of tone, colour, texture, brushwork, and composition will help you create your own masterpieces with confidence.
+Here are seven essential painting techniques that will have you painting like a pro in no time.

 I never work from white when using oils or acrylics.
 Create an underpainting in burnt umber or a mix of burnt sienna and phthalo blues to establish shadows and values.
 Acrylics are probably the best medium to use at this stage as they're quick-drying and permanent.

 Work paint up from thin to thick, especially when using slow-drying paints.
 It's impossible to work on top of heavy, wet paint.
 In the same way, work up to highlights, adding the brightest (and usually heavier) paint at the end.
-Have a roll of kitchen towel to hand to clean brushes and remove any excess paint if you make a mistake.
+Have a roll of kitchen towel to hand to clean brushes and remove any excess paint.

 Brushes come in a number of shapes and with different fibre types, all of which give very different results.
 The key is to try all of them as you paint.
-The most versatile are synthetic/sable mix – these brushes can be used with most of the different paint types.
+The most versatile are a synthetic/sable mix – these brushes can be used with most of the different paint types.
 Brushes come in flat and round types and it pays to have a selection of both.
-Check out our guide to picking the right brush here.
+Check out our guide to picking the right brush to learn more.